What to see, what to do Djibouti?

 A mineral landscape

-An extraordinary natural laboratory, with unique geological sites in the world
+An extraordinary natural laboratory, with geological sites that are unique in the world.

 A small country